martinsolent/comp_dashboard/docs/apprenticeships/child_3.md

 The invigilator will provide you with an access code to start the exam.

-During the exam you will need to stay connected to both the Teams meeting and the exam.
-You will not be able to see your tutor during the exam as the Questionmark software will block this, but your tutor will still be able to see you, so that they can invigilate the exam as they would if you were in a classroom environment.
+During the exam, you will need to stay connected to both the Teams meeting and the exam.
+You will not be able to see your tutor during the exam as the Questionmark software will block this, but your tutor will still be able to see you so that they can invigilate the exam as they would if you were in a classroom environment.
 You will be expected to keep your microphone switched on during the exam.
 You may want to turn your own volume down so that you are not disturbed by noise from other candidates.

 Navigating through the exam is relatively intuitive.
-Questions are answered on screen by clicking onto one of the 4 answers displayed on the screen.
+Questions are answered on-screen by clicking on one of the 4 answers displayed on the screen.
 There should be an amount of time left displayed at the top of the screen.
 There is also an option to ‘flag’ a question that you want to go back to later.
-We recommend that you take a best guess at every question before flagging it.
-The Questionmark software will allow you to navigate backwards and forwards through the exam and go back to flagged questions.
+We recommend that you make the best guess at every question before flagging it.
+The Questionmark software will allow you to navigate backward and forwards through the exam and go back to flagged questions.

 Ensure that you attempt every question.